Cab Kaye

-Youth
+Early life

 Cab Kaye, also known as Cab Quay, Cab Quaye and Kwamlah Quaye, was born on St Giles High Street in Camden, London, to a musical family.
 His Ghanaian great-grandfather was an asafo warrior drummer and his grandfather, Henry Quaye, was an organist for the Methodist Mission church in the former Gold Coast, now called Ghana.
 Cab's mother, Doris Balderson, sang in English music halls and his father, Caleb Jonas Quaye (born 1895 in Accra, Ghana), performed under the name Ernest Mope Desmond as musician, band leader, pianist and percussionist.
 With his blues piano style, Caleb Jonas Quaye became popular around 1920 in London and Brighton with his band The Five Musical Dragons in Murray's Club with, among others, Arthur Briggs, Sidney Bechet and George "Bobo" Hines.

 When Kaye was four months old, his father was killed in a railway accident in Blisworth, Northamptonshire, on 27 January 1922, on his way to perform in a concert.
 Kaye, his mother, and his sister Norma moved to Portsmouth, where a life insurance policy provided temporary financial support.
-Between the ages of nine and twelve he spent three years in hospital while a tumor in his neck was irradiated.
+Between the ages of nine and twelve, he spent three years in hospital while a tumor in his neck was irradiated.
 British radiation therapy was still in its infancy, and Kaye's treatment was experimental.
 A scar remained on the left side of his neck.

 His first instruments were timpani, introduced to him by a Canadian soldier who taught him how to count and use the mallets.
 At fourteen, Kaye began to visit nightclubs where black musicians were welcome, such as The Shim Sham and The Nest; he won first prize in a song contest, a tour with the Billy Cotton band.
 During this tour, he met the African-American trombonist and tap dancer Ellis Jackson.
 Jackson convinced Cotton to engage Kaye as an assistant and as a singer in his band.
 Engaged as a tap dancer with Billy Cotton's show band in 1936, Kaye recorded his first song, "Shoe Shine Boy", under the name Cab Quay.